Background pattern

 Children and adolescents

-Inform your doctor if the child has a history ofmacrophage activation syndrome, (uncontrolled activation and proliferation of specific blood cells).
-Your doctor will decide if you can continue receiving Tyenne.
+Inform your doctor if the child has a history of macrophage activation syndrome(uncontrolled activation and proliferation of specific blood cells).
+Your doctor will decide if the child can continue receiving Tyenne.

-Other medications and Tyenne
+Other medicines and Tyenne

-Inform your doctor if you are taking, have recently taken, or may need to take any other medication (or if your child is the patient).
-This includes over-the-counter medications.
-Tyenne may affect how some medications work, and dosage adjustments may be needed.Inform your doctorif you are using medications containing any of the following active substances:
+Inform your doctor if you are taking, have recently taken, or might take any other medicines (or if your child is taking them, if they are the patient).
+This includes medicines obtained without a prescription.
+Tyenne may affect the way some medicines work, and a dose adjustment may be necessary.
+Inform your doctorif you are using medicines that contain any of the following active substances:

-• prednisolone, dexamethasone, used to reduce inflammation,
+• methylprednisolone, dexamethasone, used to reduce inflammation,

-• calcium channel blockers, such as amlodipine used to treat high blood pressure,
+• calcium channel blockers, such as amlodipine, used to treat high blood pressure,

 • theophylline, used to treat asthma,